 When responding to media inquiries, assume you are on the record from the beginning.
 Always be polite, don't commit or refuse and listen carefully.
-Identify and respond only to their focus and make sure you understand what they're looking for.
+Identify and respond only to their focus areas and make sure you understand what they're looking for.

 It is important to document each step of the query.
 This will help you facilitate your interaction with the media.
 It will also help you pick up on trends in local media coverage and the types of stories they are routinely interested in covering.
 Don't be afraid to ask them who else they're talking to in a casual and non-confronting manner.

-Use this step-by-step for mundane questions and stories and, most importantly, during times of crisis.
+Use this step-by-step guide for mundane questions and stories and, most importantly, during times of crisis.
 Keep this response and documentation in a place where it can be easily accessed by the unit.

 Check with your unit to ensure there are no further local policies or guidelines for this task.